HumanChwan/stippling/README.md

 ## Examples

-- Black Circle at the center:
+- Black circle at the center:
 ![circle_center.png](./examples/circle_center.png)

-- Black circle at the center, with the initial uniform distribution as a square enclosing the circle: (2000 pts)
+- Black circle at the center, with the initial uniform distribution as a square enclosing the circle: (200 pts)
 ![circle_center.png](./examples/circle_center_with_rect_init_distribution.png)